 Most people find that a drink or two before bed helps them fall asleep faster.
 This may be true.
 However, as alcohol is metabolized during the night, sleep becomes progressively lighter and more disturbed.
 Rapid Eye Movement (REM) sleep may also be particularly affected.
 Disturbances of sleep lead to fatigue and sleepiness during the day.
 The more one drinks, the faster the person will fall asleep, but the likelihood of sleep disturbances increases.
 Alcohol consumed up to 6 hours before bedtime can affect sleep patterns, increasing the longevity of disturbances alcohol causes in the body's sleep cycles.
 Without adequate quality of sleep, a person will feel tired, despite sleeping for 7-8 hours.

-The average adult sleeps for 8 hours a night, though different people may “need” more of less sleep.
+The average adult sleeps for 8 hours a night, though different people may "need" more or less sleep.
 People who do not get enough sleep are more susceptible to:

 - Learning difficulties